yaelwrites/Big-Ass-Data-Broker-Opt-Out-List/README.md

 ### Cyber Background Checks
 Look for [your information](https://www.cyberbackgroundchecks.com/) and [opt out](https://www.cyberbackgroundchecks.com/removal).

-### ☠ Dataveria
-[Find your information](https://dataveria.com/).
-Opt out by entering the specific profile URL you find into the [opt-out form](https://dataveria.com/ng/control/privacy).
-You will need to confirm your opt-out request by clicking on a link sent to you via email.
-If the opt-out form doesn’t work, you can send each profile URL in a separate email to <support@federal-data.com>, but the company may redirect you back to the site that doesn’t work.
-(The link currently on the site bounces.)
-Stand by for an update once we find a more consistent working method.

 ### Facecheck
 [Facecheck.id](https://Facecheck.id) is reverse image search software that uses an uploaded image to locate your face across in photos and videos on major social media platforms.
 If this type of search is something you are concerned about, you can [remove your face from its search engine](https://facecheck.id/Face-Search/RemoveMyPhotos) by searching for your image, uploading a driver’s license or ID card (you can hide your name, address and ID number) or a selfie with your face and two fingers touching your chin.
 Note that this will not remove your image from the various websites on which it was found, but simply will not allow people to search for it on the Facecheck site.
 Facecheck also states that it makes an exception for violent criminals.

 ### FamilySearch
 [Sign up for a free account](https://www.familysearch.org/) and [search historical records](https://www.familysearch.org/search/).
 Copy the URLs for the records with your information, and [submit this opt-out form](https://submit-irm.trustarc.com/services/validation/b8d6e704-e5b1-42a0-9f86-bbdec35939a1).
 You will need to verify your email address.

-### ☠ FamilyTreeNow
-Search for yourself and [remove your information](https://www.familytreenow.com/optout).

-### ☠ FastPeopleSearch.com
-Look for and [remove your information](https://www.fastpeoplesearch.com/removal).
-You may need to solve a captcha.

 ### FreePeopleDirectory
 [Search for your information](https://www.freepeopledirectory.com).
 If you find it, you can opt out on [Spokeo’s opt-out page](https://www.spokeo.com/optout).
 Make sure to scroll down to the grammatically incorrect “opt out your information” section.